jeonghye-choi/jeonghye-choi/README.md

 ### About Me

-I'm Jeonghye Choi, a Backend Developer proficient in **TypeScript** and **Rust**.
-I am passionate about designing and implementing high-performance systems, with a strong focus on real-time media processing, including encoding and decoding tasks.
-Currently, I am exploring the integration of Cloud LLM with RAG for advanced applications.
+I'm Jeonghye Choi, a Backend Developer specializing in Rust and TypeScript.
+Passionate about high-performance system design and scalable architectures, with experience in media-related tasks such as encoding and decoding.

 ---

 ### Interests

-- **Performance-Oriented System Design**: Crafting efficient and scalable backend architectures.
+- **High-Performance System Design**: Building scalable, optimized backend systems.
-- **Open Source Contribution**: Actively participating in and contributing to open source projects.
+- **Software Architecture**: Exploring design patterns and architectural best practices.
-- **Cloud LLM and RAG**: Studying and applying Retrieval-Augmented Generation in cloud environments.
+- **Open Source Contribution**: Sharing knowledge and collaborating with the developer community.
 ---

 ### Tech Stack